Flower of Life Meaning and Symbolism

 What is the meaning of Flower of Life?

 For those who believe, the Flower of Life symbol represents a divine blueprint for creation.
-They believe the shapes within the Flower of Life design represent the building blocks of life, or existence.
+They believe the shapes within the Flower of Life design represent the preliminary foundation of life, or existence.

 What religion is the Flower of Life?